loiluu/smc/README.md

 - smc.conf, smc.kaluza.conf, smc.cs

    Includes serveral configurations for SMC in default, kaluza testcase and case studies respectively.
-You can configure **MAXN** - the maximum length of string, **ALPHABET_SIZE** - the number of character in alphabets, or the optimization options of concat operator.
+You can configure **MAXN** - the maximum length of string, **ALPHABET_SIZE** - the number of characters in alphabet, or the optimization options of concat operator.

 - config.h